Internet hub (links to web pages, mainly YouTube channels):

 Only yearly welfare checks are compulsory

-Schools (staff and management) function according to their “strategies”, like genetics, determining: what they offer, what goes where, what staff do, the rules and purposes of rooms
+School staff function according to their school "strategies", like genetics, determining what they offer, what goes where, rooms' rules, etc.

 “The regulator”, as I call it — the organisation above schools — collects feedback from parents and children, does inspections and collects metrics: health metrics, educational metrics, etc.